RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 The [Parboil benchmarks](http://impact.crhc.illinois.edu/parboil/parboil.aspx) are a collection of programs from various scientific and commercial fields that are useful for examining the performance and development of different architectures and tools.
-In this case Phoronix used the lbm [benchmark](https://www.spec.org/cpu2006/Docs/470.lbm.html): a fluid dynamics simulation using the Lattice-Boltzmann Method.
+In this round of benchmarks Phoronix used the lbm [benchmark](https://www.spec.org/cpu2006/Docs/470.lbm.html): a fluid dynamics simulation using the Lattice-Boltzmann Method.